wolfspelz/ConfigSharp/README.md

     namespace MyProgram.Configuration // any namespace
     {
-        class ConfigFile // Any class name
+        class ConfigFile : MyProgram.MyConfig // Any class name derived from your config class {
+            public void Load()
             {
-            public static void Run(MyProgram.MyConfig config) // Any method name {
-                config.SomeProperty = "42";
+                SomeProperty = "42";
-                config.Include("OtherConfigFile.cs");
+                Include("OtherConfigFile.cs");
             }
         }
     }

-ConfigSharp will execute all public methods of all public classes of any namespace in a config file.
+ConfigSharp will execute the Load() method.

 ### 3. Using config properties